Wednesday, November 6 - Saturday, November 9, 2019 | Las Vegas, NV

 Jonathan Karnes, MD - Clinical Assistant Professor of Community and Family Medicine, Dartmouth Medical School, MDFMR Dermatology Services, Maine Dartmouth Family Medicine Residency, Augusta, Maine

-Daniel L. Stulberg, MD, FAAFP, Professor of Family & Community Medicine, University of New Mexico, Albuquerque, New Mexico
+Daniel L. Stulberg, MD, FAAFP, Professor of Family and Community Medicine, University of New Mexico, Albuquerque, New Mexico

 Registration includes online access to the full-color syllabus and other on-site resources one week before the course.
 A hard copy of the full-color syllabus may be purchased for $79.95 when registering for the course.
 A limited number of syllabuses will be available for purchase on site.
 Additional information will be provided by email after you register.